We sort your Self Assessment for you. £169, all in.

 So, each time the RSUs vest, you’ll have to pay both Income Tax and NIC on them.
 Income Tax is paid regardless of whether you keep or sell the shares.
 Mostly, this is done through PAYE via your employer, so you don’t need to do anything.

-If you sell, and the profit you make is above £3,000, you’ll be subject to Capital Gains Tax as well.
+If you sell for a profit, you may be subject to Capital Gains Tax as well.

 What if I need help with my tax situation?